maryannh/camjam-kit-1/worksheet.md

 To get started, you'll need to place all the components on the breadboard and connect them to the appropriate GPIO pins on the Raspberry Pi.

-1. First you need to understand how each component is connected:
+1. First, you need to understand how each component is connected:

     - A push button requires 1 ground pin and 1 GPIO pin
     - An LED requires 1 ground pin and 1 GPIO pin, with a current limiting resistor